doganbros/purpie/SOFTWARE-SPEC.md

 5. The app stores the json web token in the browser's local storage.
 6. In subsequent requests, the app will send the access token stored in local storage to the server to identify the user making the request.
 Thanks to the `axios` request interceptor.
 7. If the token expires or becomes invalid the user will automatically be redirected to the login page.
 Thanks to the `axios` response interceptor.
-8. If the user returning to the app is already authenticated react router will redirect the user to the tenant lists.
+8. If the user returning to the app is already authenticated react router will redirect the user to the zone lists.

 # Application Structure